Nexfinity/CakeyBot-Wiki/auto-responder.md

     * 1 - Enabled
 * Command
   * This is the command/trigger phrase for a response.
-  * It must be Base64 encoded and be less than 200 characters before Base64 encoding.
+  * It must be less than 200 characters.
 * Flags
   * These are only used for Auto Responders, they map directly to the Auto Responder [flags](#flags).
   * Acceptable values: